-Reading printed materials aloud to the student Providing guided instruction Adjusting the pace of instruction Monitoring student understanding and mastery of the materials Reteaching if necessary Direct assistance from peers Modify tests and quizzes at teacher's discretion · · · · · · · · · · · · · · · · · · · English Longuego Modify project criteria and rubric at teacher's discretion Utilize strategies suggested by ESI teaching professionals including English Language Learners Utilize strategies suggested by ESL teaching professionals including reporting directions direct eye context when appelling visual eyes.
-Learners repeating directions, direct eye contact when speaking, visual cues and props to enhance understanding Rewriting instructional materialism, a simplified format Providing summaries, graphic organizers, or outlines of instructional materials Developing study guides to provide support before, during, and after reading Direct experiences Reading printed materials aloud to the student Providing guided instruction Adjusting the pace of instruction Monitoring student understanding and mastery of the materials Reteaching if necessary Direct assistance from peers Modify tests and quizzes at teacher's discretion Modify project criteria and rubric at teacher's discretion Special Needs Learners Provide accommodations suggested by students' documentation Openial Necus Eculificis (IEP, 504, etc.), guidance counselor and by monitoring special education teacher including repeating directions, preferential seating, working with a "buddy", maintaining direct eye contact with student when speaking, use visual cues, modify activity and providing alternate activities Rewriting instructional materialism, a simplified format Providing a superposition of the superpositions of the structional significance of the struction significance of the structure of the structur Providing summaries, graphic organizers, or outlines of instructional materials Developing study guides to provide support before, during, and after reading Direct experiences Engage parent or paraprofessionals in adapting materials Reading printed materials aloud to the student Adjusting the pace of instruction , , Monitoring student understanding and mastery of the materials Manitoring student understanding and mastery of the materials Monitoring student understanding and mastery of the materials Reteaching if necessary Direct assistance from peers Modify tests and quizzes at the teacher's discretion Modify project criteria and rubric at the teacher's discretion
+Reading printed materials aloud to the student Providing guided instruction Adjusting the pace of instruction Monitoring student understanding and mastery of the materials Reteaching if necessary Direct assistance from peers Modify tests and quizzes at teacher's discretion Modify project criteria and rubric at teacher's discretion English Language Utilize strategies suggested by ESL teaching professionals including Learners repeating directions, direct eye contact when speaking, visual cues and props to enhance understanding Rewriting instructional materialism, a simplified format Providing summaries, graphic organizers, or outlines of instructional materials Developing study guides to provide support before, during, and after reading Direct experiences Deading printed restarials aloud to the student.
+Reading printed materials aloud to the student Providing printed in attraction.
+Providing guided instruction Additional to the property of the structions Adjusting the pace of instruction Monitoring student understanding and mastery of the materials Output Description if managements.
+Reteaching if necessary Direct assistance from peers Modify tests and quizzes at teacher's discretion Modify project criteria and rubric at teacher's discretion Special Needs Learners Provide accommodations suggested by students' documentation Opecial Needs Learners (IEP, 504, etc.), guidance counselor and by monitoring special education teacher including repeating directions, preferential seating, working with a "buddy", maintaining direct eye contact with student when speaking, use visual cues, modify activity and providing alternate activities Rewriting instructional materialism, a simplified format Providing summaries, graphic organizers, or outlines of instructional materials Developing study guides to provide support before, during, and after reading Direct experiences Engage parent or paraprofessionals in adapting materials Reading printed materials aloud to the student Adjusting the pace of instruction Monitoring student understanding and mastery of the materials Monitoring student understanding and mastery of the materials Reteaching if necessary Direct assistance from peers Modify tests and quizzes at the teacher's discretion Modify project criteria and rubric at the teacher's discretion Learners with a 504 Refer to page four in the Parent and Educator Resource Guide to Section 504 to assist in the development of appropriate plans.